green-fox-academy/really-syllabus/README.md

 - Basics - introducing the foundations of software development and studying HTML, CSS, TypeScript
 - Orientation - introducing the foundations of software development and studying HTML, CSS, JavaScript
 - Project - We form working groups that are working independently with mentor supervision on a lifelike project.

+## Fork Test

+- new branch
+- new commit
+- new pr